-Radiology's two-year curriculum includes a comprehensive series of conferences covering all facets of radiologic subspecialties and incorporates an integrated radiologic physics course.
-Residents' progress is evaluated by nationally administered examinations.
-The radiology curriculum integrates outcomes research, literature evaluation, ethics and the economics of radiology.
-This program formed the basis of our current commitment to teaching the ACGME General Competencies.
+Our residency program includes a two-year comprehensive curriculum consisting of a series of conferences covering all facets of radiologic subspecialties and incorporates an integrated radiologic physics course.
+The radiology curriculum integrates AI, literature evaluation, ethics, and the economics of radiology.